microsoft/BotFramework-Hubot/README.md

     - If your hubot brain is persistent, to change the list of authorized users, first delete the stored list of authorized users from your hubot's brain then change `HUBOT_TEAMS_INITIAL_ADMINS` to the new list.
 Also consider using the [hubot-msteams](https://github.com/jayongg/TeamsHubot) script package to dynamically control authorizations.

-    - If your hubot brain isn't persistent, this list will be used to set admins every time hubot is restarted.
+    - If your hubot brain isn't persistent, the `HUBOT_TEAMS_INITIAL_ADMINS` list will be used to set admins every time hubot is restarted.

 # Card-based Interactions for Microsoft Teams

 **Add screenshots (create an images folder to store them in)**

-Hubot is great, but hubot without needing to type in whole commands and with less typos is even better :D. Card-based interactions wrap hubot responses into cards and provide buttons containing useful follow-up commands on the card.
+Hubot is great, but hubot without needing to type in whole commands and with less typos is even better.
+Card-based interactions wrap hubot responses into cards and provide buttons on the card containing useful follow-up commands.
 To run a follow-up command, simply click the button with the command.
 If user input is needed, another card is shown with fields for input, and the rest of the command is constructed for you.

-### Generating cards
-generate cards containing buttons with follow-up hubot commands

-based on what follow-up hubot commands make sense for a command that was just run.
+Currently, card based interactions are supported for the [hubot-github](https://github.com/hydal/hubot-github) package.

 ### Defining new card-based interactions

+Adding new card-based interactions has two steps:

+1. Add entries to HubotResponseCards located in `src/hubot-response-cards.coffee`.
+Each entry is from a regex to an array of follow up commands.
+    * The regex should map to the command that you want to generate a card for with wildcards for the hubot's name and regexes for each user input.
+See the `hubot-github` entries for examples.
+    * The follow up queries should match the key for the follow up command in HubotQueryParts.

+2. Add entries to HubotQueryParts located in `src/hubot-query-parts.coffee`.
+Each entry is from the command to two arrays containing the text and input parts of a command.
+These arrays are used to construct the query with any user inputs to send to hubot.
+    * textParts contains the text surrounding any user inputs, if a command has no user input, it contains one string in textParts.
+Note that the first entry of textParts starts with 'hubot'
+    * inputParts contains representations of each user input in a command, if any.
+The text is used to prompt the user for input.
+    A special syntax can used for inputs with finite choices to create a dropdown selector.
+In this case, a / is used followed by the choices separated by the word " or ".
+See the `hubot-github` entries for examples.

+Once these entries have been added, cards with follow up commands will be generated for the commands added to HubotResponseCards.
 For menu cards used to initiate card-based interactions for any command in a script library, use the [hubot-msteams](https://github.com/jayongg/TeamsHubot) library.

 # Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comm
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments